browserify/browserify/README.markdown

 .js and .coffee files which are not in the test directory and are not binaries will be bundled into the final output.

+### entry

+Append this file to the end of the bundle in order to execute code without having to `require()` it.

+Specifying an entry point will let you `require()` other modules without having to load the entry point in a `<script>` tag yourself.

+If entry is an Array, concatenate these files together and append to the end of the bundle.

 package.json
 ============